monyarm/NovelVM/doc/docportal/advanced_topics/command_line.rst

         .. code::

-            /usr/games/scummvm -f monkey
+            /usr/games/novelvm -f monkey

         To run Full Throttle, fullscreen (``-f``) and with subtitles enabled (``-n``), specifying the path to the game on a CD (``-p``):

         .. code::

-            /usr/games/scummvm -f -n -p/cdrom/resource/ft
+            /usr/games/novelvm -f -n -p/cdrom/resource/ft

         .. tip::

-            If ScummVM is on PATH, there is no need to enter the full path to ScummVM.
+            If NovelVM is on PATH, there is no need to enter the full path to NovelVM.
 Similarly, if a game is already added to the Launcher, there is no need to specify the path to the game.

 Options